Grow a Small Business | 4 MIN READ

 Follow these five steps to conduct an end-of-year review for your solo business.

-1. Review Your Business Values
+1. Revisit Your Business Plan and Values

 Edit your plan or simply write down the top principles you want to build your business on.
 Then, consider how you can be more intentional about keeping these values in mind as you go throughout your daily routine.
 What actions can you take to better align business tasks with your values throughout the next year?